shashi-hue/loan-default-risk-system/README.md

 # 🏦 Lending Club Loan Default Prediction

-A comprehensive machine learning project to predict loan defaults using the Lending Club dataset, with end-to-end model development, explainability, and interactive dashboard deployment.
+A comprehensive machine learning project to predict loan defaults using the Lending Club dataset and optimized threshold based on target Bad-rate(10%), with end-to-end model development, explainability, and interactive dashboard deployment.

+**Bad rate**: The proportion of loans that have become defaulted, indicating the percentage of loans that are unlikely to be fully repaid.

 ## 📖 Project Overview